accelerant-dev/comprehensive-rust/src/unsafe-deep-dive/unsafe-deep-dive-draft.md

 <details>

-Compile broken code and then follow the documentation to confirm that an unsafe block can be safety added to enable to code to function without triggering undefined behavior.
+Attempt to compile broken code and then follow the documentation to confirm that an unsafe block can be correctly added to enable to code to function without triggering undefined behavior.

 _Detailed Instructions_

-- Compile the code to generate the error
+- Compile the code, demonstrate the compilation error
 - Explain the notes provided by rustc
   - "note: consult the function's documentation for information on how to avoid undefined behavior"